-Committee members relevant skills and experience

-D.W.
+Committee members D.S.
+Sutherland (chair) D.W.
+Cornhill (vice-chair) M.R.
+Crocker K.T.
+Hoeg M.C.
+Hubbs J.M.
+Mintz None of the members of the executive resources committee currently serves as a chief executive officer of another company.
+Number of meetings Seven meetings of the executive resources committee were held in 2022.
+Committee highlights in 2022 Reviewed performance and approved compensation for CEO and other executive officers Approved overall compensation budget and incentive program for the company Approved changes to non-executive restricted stock unit program Reviewed a number of workforce and organizational changes Continued focus on succession planning for senior management positions.
+Committee members relevant skills and experience D.W.
 Cornhill, K.T.
 Hoeg, M.C.
 Hubbs and D.S.
 Sutherland had extensive and lengthy experience in managing and implementing their respective companies' compensation policies and practices in their past role as chief executive officers or members of senior management.
 Mr. Cornhill, Ms. Hoeg, Dr. Mintz and Mr. Sutherland serve or have served on compensation committees of one or more public companies.
 Accordingly, committee members are able to use this experience and knowledge derived from their roles with other companies in judging the suitability of the company's compensation policies and practices.

-The executive resources committee oversees the compensation programs and practices that are designed to encourage appropriate risk assessment and risk management.

-The members of the executive resources committee are independent, with the exception of M.R.
+Role in risk oversight The executive resources committee oversees the compensation programs and practices that are designed to encourage appropriate risk assessment and risk management.
+Independence The members of the executive resources committee are independent, with the exception of M.R.
 Crocker, who is not considered to be independent under the rules of the U.S. Securities and Exchange Commission, Canadian securities rules and the rules of the NYSE American LLC due to his employment with Exxon Mobil Corporation.
 However, the Canadian Coalition for Good Governance's policy, "Governance Differences of Equity Controlled Corporations", views Mr. Crocker as a related director and independent of management and who may participate as a member of the company's executive resources committee.
 Mr. Crocker's participation helps to ensure an objective process for determining compensation of the company's officers and directors and assists the deliberations of this committee by bringing the views and perspectives of the majority shareholder.